- Small businesses should avoid payroll mishaps because it can adversely affect business.

 Your employees are one of your business's most valuable assets; without them, you wouldn't be able to provide services or products.
 As a small business owner, it's important to foster a positive work environment and ensure your employees are fairly compensated for their work.

-It follows, then, that you should avoid missing payroll at all costs.
-If you miss it, not only will your employees look for job opportunities elsewhere, but you could be facing legal trouble.
+As such, you should avoid missing payroll at all costs.
+If you miss it, not only will your employees look for job opportunities elsewhere, but you could face legal trouble.

 "Small employers need to be looking several moves ahead before this problem is looming," said Susan Hosage, executive coach at OneSource HR Solutions.
 "The sooner a business owner recognizes that they are running low on cash, the more [they] can do to avoid this issue."

-Once you realize you may have a cash flow problem, there are some steps to take to pay your employees.
+Once you realize you may have a cash flow problem, follow these steps to pay your employees.

-Business owners need to track and understand their cash flow for a business to stay successful.
-Part of cash flow is knowing who you owe money to and who owes you money.
-Hosage recommends evaluating your account payables, because extended payment terms or paying late fees have less harmful consequences than failing to pay employees.
+You need to track and understand your cash flow to stay successful.
+Part of cash flow is knowing whom you owe and who owes you.
+Hosage recommended evaluating your accounts payable because extending payment terms and paying late fees have less-harmful consequences than failing to pay employees.

-Business owners should also look at account receivables.
-"Ensure you're staying on top of your account receivables," Hosage added.
-"The quickest way to run out of money is by failing to collect payments that are due or overextending credit to customers."
+In addition, stay on top of your accounts receivable, Hosage said.
+"The quickest way to run out of money is by failing to collect payments that are due or overextending credit to customers," she added.

 "Evaluate whether they are spending time on work that positively contributes to the business or are simply filling their time with work that doesn't have a return," Hosage said.

 Before you accept defeat and miss payroll, look at every source available.
-Take inventory of your equipment, employees and ask loved ones for help.
+Take inventory of your equipment and employees, and ask loved ones for help.